MariamFarman/Modulated-SubGraph-Finder/README.md

 #### ExtendedGraphs

-This file shows if any sub-graphs were extended by adding genes beyond its immediate neighbourhood.
+This file shows if any sub-graphs were extended by adding genes beyond its immediate neighborhood.

 `[ppp2r1a, tgfbr2, tgfb2, ppp2ca] 1.1103580381200124E-18`